s-hopper01110/Sprint-Challenge-React-Wars/Answers.md

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

 1. Describe state.
+    State is the state of my app.
+Stores Data.

 1. Describe props.